terrylthompsonintx/youtube-googlebooks-meetup-capstone-codehomev2/readme.txt

 On load the user will see a banner explaining the site's purpose.

-The user will be able to select from pre-made querys or enter a query of their own.
+The user will be able to select from pre-made queries or enter a query of their own.

 In the main section of the page the user will be able to push a button to select youtube, Google Books, or Meetup.
 They can switch from any resource without having to enter a new query.